PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/7_ui.md

 npm i @polkadot/api@0.82.0-beta.9
 npm i @polkadot/keyring@0.94.0-beta.3
 ```
-And import these packages at the top of our js file as well as define two constants.
+and import these packages at the top of our js file as well as define two constants.
 The constant represents the WebSocket endpoint.
 ```
 import { ApiPromise, WsProvider } from '@polkadot/api';
 import { Keyring } from '@polkadot/keyring';